Greenford branch line: Current service

 The passenger service is provided by Great Western Railway.
-Trains from the branch terminate at West Ealing, except for one service from Paddington at the start of the day, and to Paddington at the end of the day.
+Trains on the branch run between Greenford and West Ealing, except for one service from Paddington at the start of the day, and to Paddington at the end of the day.

 There was a parliamentary service operated by Chiltern Railways from 10 December 2018 that, on weekdays, started from South Ruislip and ran non-stop along the line to West Ealing, before returning to West Ruislip.
 It previously operated to High Wycombe, but was later curtailed.
 It then became unidirectional from West Ealing to West Ruislip, running once a week on Wednesday mornings.
+It was then replaced by a bus service operated by Metroline in 2022.

 All services are operated with two-car Class 165 Turbo diesel trains.
 There is no Sunday service.